llewelld/MATTS/README.md

 MATTS
 =====

-MATTS Systems-of-Systems Security Analysis Tool
+MATTS Systems-of-Systems Security Analysis Tool.

+See the LICENCE file for copyright info.